3.1

 Platform and custodial fees

-Some wealth managers may charge a fee for holding and safeguarding the assets in a portfolio.
-This may be charged on an ongoing basis or as a one-time fee.
+Some wealth managers charge a fee for holding and safeguarding a portfolio's assets.
+This fee may be charged on an ongoing basis or as a one-time fee.

 Performance fees

-Some wealth managers may charge a performance fee based on the performance of the portfolio.
+Some wealth managers charge a performance fee based on the portfolio's performance.
 This fee may be charged as a percentage of the investment returns achieved above a certain benchmark.

 Other fees

-There may be other fees and charges levied by a wealth manager, such as fees for financial planning or tax preparation services.
+A wealth manager may also charge fees for financial planning or tax preparation services.

-It is important for investors to carefully review the fees and charges associated with their wealth management services and to understand how these fees may impact the overall performance of their portfolio.
-It is also a good idea to compare fees and charges from different wealth managers to ensure that you are getting good value for your money.
+Investors should carefully review the fees and charges associated with their wealth management services and understand how these fees may impact their portfolio's overall performance.
+It is also a good idea to compare fees and charges from different wealth managers to ensure that they are getting good value for their money.